 People believe and love the brand and then buy the product.

 That means the most important asset of a business is not the systems, machines, factory and so forth.
 The most important asset of the business is the brand!
 That’s why entrepreneurs must focus on building their brand!

 The problem with many business folks is that they think their logo, designs, artworks and all others are what constitute the business brand.
 They fail to understand that a brand is not a logo—but it is the reputation the business has built over a period of time by adhering to its core values!

 Don Sexton, president of Arrow Group wrote in his book, Marketing 101, “Your brand is probably the most important and most valuable asset of your organization.”

 People don’t care about what you sell.
 They care about what you stand for.
 They care about who you are.
 They care about your reputation.
 They care about your integrity.
 They care about your core values.
 They relate with you because they believe in your core values, reputation, and integrity!

 The most important thing to protect in business is the reputation of the business in the marketplace.
 You’ve got to have a clear understanding of what your business stands for and establish that in your field and target market through consistency over a long period of time.

 Three Components of a Brand

 According to Don Sexton, a brand is primarily made up of three components, and I agree.
 The components of a brand are:

-The identifiers are what identify the brand among other brands and commodity in a specific industry.
-The logo, colors, images, shapes and many others which help business partners, investors and customers identify with the brand makes up the identifiers!
+The identifiers are what identify the brand among other brands and commodities in a specific industry.
+The logo, colors, images, shapes and many others that help business partners, investors and customers identify with the brand make up the identifiers!